rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

 vec4(1.0f32, 2.0f32, 3.0f32, 4.0f32)   // ==> Vec4{ x: 1.0, y: 2.0, z: 3.0, w: 4.0 }
 ```

+Finally, as an example that uses auto-tupl'ing for optional arguments,
+which also illustrates how encouraging this programming pattern can
+provide extra flexibility to client code (assuming the system is
+appropriately architected).

 The two examples above followed a general rule of treating the trait
 as a bundle of all of the remaining arguments.
 However, the scheme of
 this RFC can also express multiple-arity dispatch, where one may want